hapax/hapax.github.io/outreach.md

   (or a box of electrons) can get before it turns into a black hole.
 - [*Hacking physics from the back of a napkin*](https://hapax.github.io/physics/teaching/hacks/napkin-hacks/) (2020, blog post) and slides [[1](assets/dim-slides.pdf), [2](assets/random-slides.pdf), [3](assets/brownian-slides.pdf)].
-A paean to the processing power of the paper napkin, exploring topics as diverse as clouds, urban power usage, bacterial genomics, running in the rain, asteroids, and molecular motion.
+A paean to the processing power of the napkin, exploring topics as diverse as clouds, urban power usage, bacterial genomics, running in the rain, asteroids, and molecular motion.
 - [*The Scrubland Manifesto*](https://hapax.github.io/maths/teaching/hacks/scrubland/)
   (2019, blog post).
 A manifesto on how to make high school math teaching fun and